 \textbf{MoCA.} Table~\ref{tab:moca:sota} shows MoCA results, with comparison to the previous state of the art.
 Since the dataset provides only bounding box annotations, following standard protocol, we compare maximum bounding box of our segmentation mask to compute region similarity.
 It is evident that MED-VT outperforms all others by a notable margin when using the same backbone (\ie ResNet-101) as the previous state of the art~\cite{zhou2020motion,ren2021reciprocal}.
 Moreover, MED-VT performance improves even further when using the recent attention-based Video-Swin backbone.
 Interestingly, even though our model does not use optical flow, it succeeds on this dataset where motion is the primary cue to segmentation due to the camouflaged nature of the animals.
-This fact supports the claim that our encoder is able to learn rich spatiotemporal features, even without flow input.
+This fact supports the claim that our encoder is able to learn rich spatiotemporal features, even without optical flow input.

-\textbf{DAVIS.} Table~\ref{tab:davis16:sota} shows DAVIS'16 results, with and without postprocessing.
-With the Video-Swin backbone, MED-VT outperforms all alternatives in mean/recall F-measure, $\mathcal{F}$, and mean/recall IoU, $\mathcal{J}$.
-When reverting to the ResNet101 backbone: Among approaches working directly on video frames (\ie RGB without optical flow), MED-VT outperforms all alternatives on mean F-measure and mIoU.
-For the recall and decay measures we are comparable with all others.
-Additionally, our model without optical flow is on-par or even outperforms approaches that explicitly rely on optical flow, except for the recent RTNet~\cite{ren2021reciprocal}; although, even there we have a $1.1\%$ advantage on F-measure before postprocessing.
-Notably, our MED-VT relies only on RGB frames while other state-of-the-art approaches use optical flow as an additional input to exploit object motion.
+\textbf{DAVIS'16.} Table~\ref{tab:davis16:sota} shows DAVIS'16 results, with and without postprocessing.
+With the Video-Swin backbone, MED-VT outperforms alternatives that do not employ optical flow information like MED-VT in mean/recall F-measure, $\mathcal{F}$, and mean/recall IoU, $\mathcal{J}$.
+When comparing to alternatives that use optical flow as additional information, MED-VT still outperforms the majority of approaches, except for HFAN~\cite{pei2022hierarchical} and Isomer~\cite{yuan2023isomer}, where MED-VT is competitive.
+Again when reverting to the ResNet101 backbone for MED-VT, MED-VT outperforms all similar alternatives that work directly on video frames (\ie, RGB without optical flow) on mean F-measure and mIoU while being competitive with the approaches relying on additional optical flow input.
+Notably, MED-VT relies only on RGB frames while other state-of-the-art approaches use optical flow as an additional input to exploit object motion.
 Moreover, most of the DAVIS'16 results include CRF postprocessing~\cite{krahenbuhl2011efficient}.
 In contrast, we do not employ such complex postprocessing; rather, we follow a simpler multiscale inference strategy similar to that used by another approach~\cite{zhen2020learning}.